wmpeebles/PhenoMesh/README.md

 # PhenoMesh
-A tool for estimating plant phenotypes from 3d mesh data
+A tool for phenotyping plants from 3d meshes.